Community Treatment Orders

-- If you break the conditions of your CTO you can be brought back to hospital.
-Your responsible clinician can bring you back if they think that you are unwell.
+- If you break the conditions of your CTO you can be taken back to hospital.
+Your responsible clinician can take you back if they think that you are unwell.
 They can keep you in hospital for up to 72 hours while they decide what should happen next.

-- You can challenge a CTO if you do not think you should be on one.
+- You can challenge a CTO if you don’t think you should be on one.
 You can get legal aid to pay for a solicitor to help you do this.

 - You have the right to see an Independent Mental Health Advocate (IMHA).
 An IMHA can help you to understand your rights and could help if you are not happy with any of your CTO conditions.

-Some information in this factsheet is quite complicated.
-This section gives an explanation of some of the phrases and words that we use:
+Some information on this page is quite complicated.
+This section explains some of the phrases and words that we use:

 - Approved mental health professional (AMHP): An AMHP is part of social services.
 They have a good understanding of mental illness and knowledge of mental health legislation.
 An AMHP could be a social worker, nurse or therapist.
 They can help to decide if you should be detained under the Mental Health Act.
 The role of the AMHP is to give a non-medical opinion when detention is being considered.
 Even if they have a medical background.